Data Leaks (2025)

 Data Leaks is a low-fidelity audio-visual work, in the spirit of small file media.
 (I am borrowing the idea of small file media from the Small File Media Festival)

-The work was made in the last days of my contract as a transcriber for AI projects, when I already knew that my encounter with this impressive piece of electronic literature had reached its conclusion.
-The audio is based on the recording of a small private performance, without spectators, in which I have tried to remember, in a given time frame, as many fragments of the transcribed audio recordings as I could, as closely as I could.
-Subsequently, I have split the resulting audio file into four parts of approximately equal lengths and superimposed them, with two of the parts being reversed, creating a barely intelligible texture of voices.
-The next step involved compressing the audio file, and converting it a few times between different formats and different audio codecs, until the words became entirely unintelligible.
-So, the audio is based on a flagrant trespassing of the walls of the secure lab, I am divulging information that should remain secret (even if most of what I have managed to remember is entirely innocuous), except that this information is distorted to the point of noise (through a series of simple, amateurish steps).
-The video is based on images of my blood seen under a microscope, distorted by glitches resulting from file compression.
-The idea was to reduce the entire audio-video work, in the spirit promoted by the Small File Media Festival, to a dimension of less than 1 MB per minute.
+This audio-video work was made in the last days of my contract as a transcriber, when I already knew that my encounter with this impressive piece of electronic literature (the intertwined fragments of daily lives caught unawares) had reached its conclusion.
+Engaging with the imperative of secrecy, the audio track is based on the recording of a small, private performance, without spectators, in which I have tried to remember as closely as I could and reproduce, in a given time frame, as many fragments of the transcribed audio files as possible.
+I have cut-up the resulting recording, superimposed the parts, compressed the audio file, and converted it between different formats and different audio codecs until the words became entirely unintelligible.
+The video is based on images of my blood seen under a microscope, captured the very same day, distorted by glitches resulting from file compression.
+I have reduced the entire audio-video work, in the spirit small file media, to a dimension of less than 1 MB per minute, interrogating the extent to which file compression and low resolution can act as politically charged vectors in contexts permeated by imposed secrecy: personal information is leaked and in plain view (images of my blood, my memories of recordings captured from users of digital devices by a big tech company) yet distorted to the point of noise, leaked data rich in affective charge, yet hidden from direct access and understanding.